-OxCGRT collects publicly available information on 18 indicators of government responses.
+OxCGRT collects publicly available information on 19 indicators of government responses.
 Eight of the policy indicators (C1-C8) record information on containment and closure policies, such as school closures and restrictions in movement.
 Four of the indicators (E1-E4) record economic policies, such as income support to citizens or provision of foreign aid.
-Six of the indicators (H1-H6) record health system policies such as the COVID-19 testing regime or emergency investments into healthcare and most recently, vaccination policies.
+Seven of the indicators (H1-H7) record health system policies such as the COVID-19 testing regime, emergency investments into healthcare and most recently, vaccination policies.

 an overall government response index (which records how the response of governments has varied over all indicators in the database, becoming stronger or weaker over the course of the outbreak);

 a containment and health index (which combines ‘lockdown’ restrictions and closures with measures such as testing policy and contact tracing, short term investment in healthcare, as well investments in vaccine)

 an economic support index (which records measures such as income support and debt relief)

 as well as the original stringency index (which records the strictness of ‘lockdown style’ policies that primarily restrict people’s behaviour).